vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - "ResticRepository" CR to "BackupRepository" CR

 This means, we add a new CR type and deprecate the old one.
 As a result, if users upgrade from the old release, the old CRs will be orphaned, Velero will neither refer to it nor manage it, users need to delete these CRs manually.
-As a side effect, when upgrading from an old release, even though the path is not changed, the repository is initialized all the time, because Velero will not refer to the old CR's status.
-This means, the same repository will be initialized again.
-This is a minor side effect, we don't see critical problems.
+As a side effect, when upgrading from an old release, even though the path is not changed, the BackupRepository gets created all the time, because Velero will not refer to the old CR's status.
+This seems to cause the repository to initialize more than once, however, it won't happen.
+In the BackupRepository controller, before initializing a repository, it always tries to connect to the repository first, if it is connectable, it won't do the initialization.
+When backing up with the new release, Velero always creates BackupRepository CRs instead of ResticRepository CRs.
+When restoring from an old backup, Velero always creates BackupRepository CRs instead of ResticRepository CRs.
+For a upgrade case, if there are already backups or restores running during the upgrade, the backups/restores could fall into below results:
+- The backups/restores have started but the ResticRepository CRs have not been created.
+In this case, the BackupRepository CRs will be created instead, the backups/restores will finish successfully.
+- The backups/restores have started and the old ResticRepository CRs have been created, but the CRs have not been processed.
+In this case, since the new controller doesn't process the old CRs, the backups/restores will wait there until a timeout.
+At present, the timeout is 1 minute.
+- The backups/restores have started and the old ResticRepository CRs have been created and processed.
+In this case, the backup repository has been successfully connected, the backups/restores could finish successfully.

-Therefore, users are recommended to uninstall Velero and delete all the resources in the Velero namespace before installing the new release.
+As shown above, there are complexities for the upgrade case, so users are recommended to uninstall Velero and delete all the resources in the Velero namespace before installing the new release.

 ## Installation
  We will add a new flag "--pod-volume-backup-uploader" during installation.
 The flag has 3 meanings: